 Topology Optimisation Software

-There are over 30 software products available in the market for TO which come with their own tradeoffs.
-Some programs are more popular than others for their holistic approach towards the technique.
+There are over 30 software products available in the market for topology optimisation which come with their own tradeoffs.
+Some programs are more popular than others for their holistic approach to the technique.
 Let’s take a look at some of them.

 Ansys creates design solutions for multiphysics engineering simulation.
 The Ansys Mechanical software comes preloaded with structural topology optimization features.
 This program can analyse and optimise simple as well as complex design spaces and make corrections where needed.

 It comes with features such as: